nhn/tui.editor/README.md

 ![wysiwyg-1024](https://user-images.githubusercontent.com/18183560/76675616-84109800-65fe-11ea-8bba-0e7775957fe9.png)

 * **Table** : Through the context menu of the table, you can add or delete columns or rows of the table, and you can also arrange text in cells.
-* **Codeblock Editor** : The code block area can be edited through the layer popup editor.
+* **Code Block Editor** : The code block area can be edited through the layer popup editor.

 ### Usability Common UI